 Robert Alegre is a Chilean-American historian of Latin America.
 His work has followed two tracks: the history of social movements during the Cold War, and the history of gender and sexuality.
 His book, Railroad Radicals in Cold War Mexico: Gender, Class, and Memory (Nebraska, 2013), argues that a national working-class movement emerged in Mexico during the 1950s, demonstrating the contested process of modernization in the postwar period.
 This movement, which included major industrial unions as well as teachers, challenged the hegemony of the ruling party, influencing and...
 Read More

 gender and sexuality

 Alex Campbell, Ph.D., comes to UNE from England, and is an assistant professor in the Department of Sociology.
 Alex's courses include: "Deviance," "Crime and Deviance," "Globalization and Identity," "Race, Class, and Gender," "Globalization and Technology," and "Introduction to Sociology," and she is the present coordinator of the Sociology Internship.

 Alex is currently working on a book manuscript, which explores issues of race and white identities in cyberspace, and arises from research she conducted as part of her Ph.D.
 She has...
 Read More

 Elizabeth De Wolfe is Professor of History, Director of the Liberal Studies Program, and affiliated faculty in the Women's and Gender Studies Program.
 Her teaching areas include American women's history, nineteenth-century popular culture and historical research methods.
 De Wolfe offers a variety of courses including Growing Up Female: History of American Girls; Bestsellers and the Big, Bad City; Women, Health and History; and War Letters .
 Dr. De Wolfe's research explores ordinary women who find themselves in extraordinary situations.
-Her study of the anti-Shaker activist Mary Marshall...
+Her study of the anti-Shaker activist Mary...
 Read More

 Nineteenth-century American Women's History; Shakers and Other American Communal Groups; Nineteenth-century popular culture